You’ve got questions, we’ve got answers.

 What’s the history of LifeWise?

 A: LifeWise Academy was founded in 2018 as a division of Stand For Truth, an event-based nonprofit ministry with a mission to reach public school students.
 The creation of LifeWise was inspired by a released time program in Van Wert, OH, which boasts a 95% participation rate among public elementary school students.
 Stand For Truth and the Van Wert released time program teamed up to create LifeWise Academy, launching the first two LifeWise programs in the fall of 2019.
-In September 2022, Stand For Truth was renamed as LifeWise, Inc. LifeWise Academy now serves more than five dozen school districts.
+LifeWise Academy now serves more than 150 school districts nationwide.

 How does LifeWise compare with before and after-school programs?